In short, my aim is to get you closer to your flame.

 PS–I’m working on a new book, too…stay tuned.
 Subscribe to my newsletter for updates, exclusive stories, and first notices about events and classes.

 Named the “Funniest Woman in Georgia” by Southern Living Magazine, Lauretta Hannon is the bestselling author of The Cracker Queen–A Memoir of a Jagged, Joyful Life (Gotham Books, Penguin) and has been a commentator on National Public Radio’s All Things Considered, where her stories have reached 25 million listeners.
 Her memoir was named “One of the Top 25 Books All Georgians Should Read” by the Georgia Center for the Book.
+A documentary about her story, Raised in the South of Normal, captured several dozen awards at film festivals across the country.

 In addition, Lauretta has been a syndicated advice columnist in 23 newspapers and a blogger for The Huffington Post.
 In 2018 she was selected to be a faculty member at the Erma Bombeck Writers’ Workshop at The University of Dayton.
 A Hambidge Fellow, she has completed numerous writing residencies at the Hambidge Center for Creative Arts and Sciences.